catalin-h/ess_backend/README.md

  -s, --secret <SECRET>            A secret key is a unique random string generated when creating the employee record for the first time

  -u, --username <USERNAME>        The unique user name

+ -q, --qr-code                    Return plain secret code or as QR code

  #### update
  Update user info